adarshranjan01/adarshranjan01/README.md

 - 👋 Hi, I’m @adarshranjan01
 - 👀 I’m interested in ...hacking
 - 🌱 I’m currently learning ...cyber security
-- 💞️ I’m looking to collaborate on ...a new partneror team member
+- 💞️ I’m looking to collaborate on ...a new partner or team member
 - 📫 How to reach me ....message me

 <!---